datastaxdevs/workshop-ai-as-api/README.md

 Don't forget to complete your assignment and get your **verified skill badge**:

-1. do all practice steps described below until you can query your API running in Gitpod.
+1. Do all practice steps described below until you can query your API running in Gitpod.
-2. Now roll up your sleeves and modify the code as follows: add an endpoint that exposes the neural net configuration for the classifier model.
-[See below for detailed explanations!](#homework-detailed-instructions).
+2. Now roll up your sleeves and modify the code as follows: add an endpoint that exposes the neural net configuration of the classifier model. [**See below for detailed explanations**](#homework-detailed-instructions).
-3. Take a SCREENSHOT of requests/responses with the modified API. _Note: you will have to restart the API to see all changes!_
+3. Take a SCREENSHOT of requests/responses showing the new endpoint at work. _Note: you will have to restart the API for the changes to take effect._
 4. Submit your homework [here](#).

 That's it, you are done!
 Expect an email in a few days!